today to schedule an appointment!

 1. Total Commitment to Medical Grade Sterility

 I can not emphasize this enough!
 The most important consideration is permanent makeup technician's total commitment to maintain medical grade sterility of the operating environment.
 The procedures require puncturing client's skin.
 Infection, caused by unsanitary or non-sterile equipment, can cause disfiguring scars or worse.
 Hepatitis and HIV can be transmitted if needles are re-used.
 Unfortunately, strict compliance with the health code regulations is often missing among shadier operators, for whom permanent cosmetics is frequently just a sideline business.
-Lack of required license from the Wyoming Department of Public Health is a good indication that the establishment does not follow the sanitary codes.

 In my practice, I use only single-use disposable needles.
 All other equipment used during the procedures is sterile and disinfected between each client.
 Only MRI-safe pigments with FDA-approved components are used.